Busch Gardens Williamsburg: Heatherdowns (Scotland)

 Tweedside railway station in the Heatherdowns (Scotland) hamlet at Busch Gardens Williamsburg.

 Heatherdowns is a Scottish hamlet situated at the top of the hill on the path leading from Banbury Cross (the park's English hamlet).
 Tweedside Train Station offers a 20-minute ride through the park with additional stops in Festa Italia and at Caribou Station, in New France.
 Tweedside Gifts is located adjacent to the train station.
 Heatherdowns is also home to the Highland Stables featuring Scottish Blackface sheep, Border Collies and Clydesdales.
 Guests can interact with the animals and see them in action as they showcase their herding skills in daily demonstrations.
 Guests can also have pictures with the Clydesdales.
 Prior to 2010, the stables were home to several of the Anheuser-Busch Clydesdales until the theme park unit of Anheuser-Busch was sold in 2009.
-Other points of interest include seasonal kiosks for the park's Food and Wine Festival (in late spring) and the Summer Nights festival.